enriquemolinari/react-tasklist/README.md

 Task List is a single page application built with React as part of my book [Understanding React](https://leanpub.com/understandingreact).
 It was build to demonstrate how to do authentication and authorization in a **secure** way.

 It requires to have it running two services I have wrote: [UserAuth](https://github.com/enriquemolinari/userauth) and [TaskList](https://github.com/enriquemolinari/tasklist).
-Authentication is implemented using the cookie (HttpOnly, SameSite=strict, Secure) based approach and a JWT token.
+Authentication is implemented using the cookie (HttpOnly, SameSite=strict, Secure) based approach and a [Paseto](https://paseto.io/) token.

-The react app, and these two back-end services must be accessed through a reverse proxy to have the SameSite=strict cookie working.
+The react app, and these two back-end services must be accessed through a **reverse proxy** to have the same-origin policy and the SameSite=strict cookie working.
+Locally, I have used [Kong](https://konghq.com/install/#kong-community), if you want to use the same, below you will find sample configuration.

 The book is completely **free** for my students (if you want to read it, just write to me).